AdamWhittingham/adshell/README.md

 - Better tab completion menus (shows commands, files, variables and users)
 - Valid commands turn green as typed to help reduce typos
 - Suggestions are made if you typo a command
-- History substring search (type part of a command and use the up & down arrow keys to search)
+- History sub-string search (type part of a command and use the up & down arrow keys to search)
 - Nicer `kill` and `ssh` completion menus

 ### ZSH Prompt

-ZSH users will get a lightly modified version of the gorgeous [Pure prompt](https://github.com/sindresorhus/pure), modified to show the rbenv version if it is different from the global ruby.
+ZSH users will get a lightly modified version of the gorgeous [Pure prompt](https://github.com/sindresorhus/pure), modified to show the Ruby version if it is different from the global ruby (assuming you're using ASDF or rbenv).

-Main feautres include:
+Main features include:
 - Prompt changes to red when previous command failed
 - If the previous command takes more than 5 seconds, the next prompt show the running time
 - Up arrow shows if you have a commit to push to git